 At the end of the day, Xavier Rodó, the head of ISGlobal’s Climate and Health programme, discussed the direct repercussions of climate change on malaria transmission in densely populated areas in Africa, highlighting the close relationship between climate and health.

-The COVID-19 pandemic has reminded us all of the importance and impact of vaccines .
-In less than a year since the World Health Organization...Research, Policy & Global Development, Malaria Elimination 07.10.2021
+The COVID-19 pandemic has reminded us all of the importance and impact of vaccines.
+In less than a year since the World Health Organization (WHO)...Research, Policy & Global Development, Malaria Elimination 07.10.2021